 A 'gender assessment' with a psychiatrist is not required and is not a mandatory requirement prior to commencing medical gender affirmation.
 A genital examination is never a necessary part of the assessment process and is more likely to be a distressing experience for the patient.
 In situations where mental illness or substance use may impair the ability of the patient to provide informed consent, a mental health professional opinion may be needed.
 Examples include active psychosis related to gender, cognitive or intellectual impairment, dementia, brain injury, untreated personality disorder, and dissociative identity disorder (where the system of alters disagree on identity, or affirmation goals).
 Complex mental health issues should be addressed, and the patient supported, prior to commencing hormone therapy.

 Clinicians who are new to hormone prescribing may find it helpful to seek guidance from an experienced medical practitioner in this field of healthcare.
 Annual training days are provided by AusPATH, and membership is highly recommended.
-You can also read more about hormone prescribing and Informed Consent on TransHub.
+You can also read more about hormone prescribing and Informed Consent on TransHub (www.transhub.org.au/clinicians).

 For patients requesting surgery for gender affirmation, the WPATH Standards of Care (edition 7) (Coleman et al., 2012) recommend a surgical readiness referral, conducted by one or more mental health professionals, depending on the surgery sought.
 WPATH guidelines state that medical professionals should accept letters from mental health professionals with a Masters degree or equivalent, and training from any discipline that prepares them for clinical practice, this includes "psychology, psychiatry, social work, mental health counseling, marriage and family therapy, nursing, or family medicine with specific training in behavioral health and counseling" (Coleman et al., 2012).
+While there are no specific minimal age requirements legally (see links below) for providing care under the informed consent model, additional considerations must be taken into account in patients under the age of 18, and should be considered in young people under 25.